HariSekhon/GitHub-Actions/README.md

 ### Option 1 - Hashref

-Import the reusable workflows from this repo, fixing to `@<hashref>` as per [GitHub Actions Security Best Practices](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions), as this is exact and immutable.
+Import the reusable workflows from this repo as shown above, fixing the version to `@<hashref>` as per [GitHub Actions Security Best Practices](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions), as this is exact and immutable.

 ### Option 2 - Fork